mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 npm install @slack/webhook
 ` to install the npm package.
 Note: do not copy the `$` - just copy the code that is after that. **marlon, the code on this page starts with a "$" why do we not copy that?**
 5. Navigate back to terminal and make sure you are in the `watch-together` folder.
 Paste the copied code and hit enter.
-6. Go back to
+6. Go back to the "Incoming Webhooks" page in your internet browser.
+Look at the code under the heading "Initialize the webhook."

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg5MDA1NzI3LDE3Mzg3OTc2MTAsLTE1NT
+eyJoaXN0b3J5IjpbMTAwOTU4ODgxOSwxNzM4Nzk3NjEwLC0xNT
-U2NDU1MjcsNzQ4NDU1NTUxLDk5MDQxMTk4LC0xNjA3OTM3OTcy
+U1NjQ1NTI3LDc0ODQ1NTU1MSw5OTA0MTE5OCwtMTYwNzkzNzk3
-LC0xMzU2ODUyMDQxLDE3NjAyMzcxNzFdfQ==
+MiwtMTM1Njg1MjA0MSwxNzYwMjM3MTcxXX0=
 -->